-The most impactful change with Alternative 2 or Preferred Alternative 3 versus Alternative 1 would be the removal of the Gulf Florida east coast subzone.
-This would ease the administrative burden because National Marine Fisheries Service (NMFS) would have one less area with a quota to monitor and accountability measures to implement.
-Regardless of the management measures established, NMFS would still monitor landings relative to the quota, and implement closures and other accountability measures.
+The most impactful change with Alternative 2 or Preferred Alternative 3 versus Alternative 1 would be the removal of the Gulf Florida East Coast Subzone.
+This would ease the administrative burden because National Marine Fisheries Service (NMFS) would have one less area with a quota to monitor and accountability measures (AMs) to implement.
+Regardless of the management measures established, NMFS would still monitor landings relative to the quota, and implement closures and other AMs.